Is there anything more comforting during fall than a bowl of butternut squash soup? I donโt think so!

 - Preheat the oven to 400ยบF/205ยบC.
 Arrange two oven racks, one on the bottom and one in the middle.

-- Cook the aromatics.
-When the squash has about 15 minutes left**, heat 2 TBSP of the olive oil in the saucepan used earlier over medium-high heat.
+- Meanwhile, cook the aromatics.
+Heat 2 TBSP of the olive oil in the saucepan used earlier over medium-high heat.
 Once hot, add the onions and season with a pinch of salt.
 Cook for about 7 minutes, or until softened and turning color.
 Add the garlic and cook for another 2 minutes, stirring frequently.
 Add the Spice Mix and stir for 30 seconds.
-Pour in the broth, scraping up any browned bits.
-Bring to a simmer and simmer for 5 minutes.
+Pour in 3 cups (720 mL) broth, scraping up any browned bits.
+Simmer for 5 minutes, then remove from the heat.

 Notes